wpack-wg/bundled-responses/draft-ietf-wpack-bundled-responses.md

    submitting content or existing signatures reaching a certain age, rather than in response to untrusted-reader queries.
 1. Do all of:
-   1. If the bundle's contained URLs (e.g. in the manifest and index) are derived from the request for the bundle, [percent-encode](https://url.spec.whatwg.org/#percent-encode) ({{URL}}) any bytes that are greater than 0x7E or are not [URL code points](https://url.spec.whatwg.org/#url-code-points) ({{URL}}) in these
+   1. If the bundle's contained URLs (e.g. in the index) are derived from the request for the bundle, [percent-encode](https://url.spec.whatwg.org/#percent-encode) ({{URL}}) any bytes that are greater than 0x7E or are not [URL code points](https://url.spec.whatwg.org/#url-code-points) ({{URL}}) in these